maxxiimo/the-front-end-manifesto/visual-design-for-the-nondesigner.md

     // 16px  @ 1:1.618 - base font size
     // 30px  @ 1:1.618 - logo font size

 Now that we have a scale, let's apply it.
+For the more adventurous take a look at:

+[Sassy Modular Scale][]

+### Readability

+Readability is the perfect place to begin applying our brand-new Modular Scale.
+Font choice, size, line length (measure), line height (leading), and font color and contrast are the main components of [readability][].
+We've covered font choice and size, now let's look at the rest.

 #### Line Length (Measure)